 - Highly skilled talent pool.
-Connecticut has the fifth-highest concentration of science and engineering doctorates in the nation.
+Connecticut has the eighth-highest concentration of science and engineering doctorates in the nation.

 - Unmatched experience in the industry.
 There are at least 600 fuel cell and hydrogen supply chain companies based in Connecticut, generating over $211 million in gross state product.

 The State of Connecticut offers extensive support for green energy manufacturers of all types and sizes.

 - Municipal Tax Abatements